DTjomsland/t3a1-workbook/README.md

 ```

 ## Q10: Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language
+Arrays in JavaScript are variables that are used to store different data types and can hold more than one value.
 <br>

 ## Q11: Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language